Different Types Of Cardstock Papers Available On The Market?

 Types On The Basis Of Size

 Cardstock papers are available in many sizes.
-They differ in weight too.
+The cardstock paper weight differs too.
 If we measure the cardstock paper in size, there are four sizes used extensively.
 They are 6-by-6 inches, 8-by-8 inches, 8-by-11 inches, and 12-by-12 inches.

 6-by-6 cardstock papers are smaller in size and less in weight.
 They are preferred if you want to print out a very small image, not for official purposes.
 The most likely cardstock paper for printing purposes is 8-by-11 inches paper.